microsoft/Ironclad/ironfleet/CODE.md

           and receive packets.
 ReplicaModel and ReplicaImpl are split into multiple files to increase the file-level parallelism of our build tool.
         - `SHT`
-          The core implementation of IronKV (KV = Key-Value, SHT = Sharded Hashtable).
+          The core implementation of IronSHT (sharded hash table).
         - `LiveSHT`
           SHT's scheduler and functionality for sending and receiving packets.
         - `Lock`